Law - GDL

 • and constitutional law

 You’ll also be able to carry out a research project in a legal area that interests you - like sports law, intellectual property or workplace rights.
-You’ll be supported all the way through by a tutor who is an expert in your chosen field.
-And you’ll start to develop a specialism early, setting you apart from other candidates.
+You’ll be supported all the way through by a tutor who is an expert in your chosen field, and you’ll start to develop a specialism early, setting you apart from other candidates.

 You’ll also have the opportunity to take part in additional extracurricular activities such as mooting and pro bono to help further your experience.